 Section 27(1) of the Code does not apply to the first payment of interest charges under a credit contract, but only if it relates to interest charges for a period that is less than the normal period for which interest charges are to be periodically debited to the debtor’s account.

+Note for this regulation:

-Note — Section 27(1) of the Code provides that a credit provider must not require payment of or debit an interest charge at any time before the end of a day to which the interest charge applies.
+Section 27(1) of the Code provides that a credit provider must not require payment of or debit an interest charge at any time before the end of a day to which the interest charge applies.
 Section 27(3) of the Code authorises the making of regulations that exempt from that prohibition the first payment of interest charges.

 19. When statement of account not required